nicktouchette/film-joy/README.md

 ruby app.rb
 ```
 The ruby server will start, and the app can be located at localhost:4567, if the port was left to default.

+## Summary

+The authZ/authN was coded from the ground up.
+Password encryption + salting was achieved with Bcrypt.
+ActiveRecord migrations were used in conjunction with Sinatra.
+Bootstrap was used for the styling.